 There was initially some controversy over the risk of asbestos exposure among first responders, survivors and residents due to the seemingly minute levels of asbestos released into the air as reported by the Environmental Protection Agency (EPA).
 There was controversy about whether or not the levels of asbestos in the air posed a threat to anyone in the vicinity of the collapse.

 There is, however, no safe level of asbestos exposure.
-It turns out that 35% of dust samples taken by the EPA just days after 9/11 contained unsafe levels of asbestos.
+The EPA’s samples of the dust in the first three weeks after the attacks revealed that 25% contained unsafe levels of asbestos.
 Some areas of Manhattan were found to have very high concentrations of asbestos.
 This means there was a palpable risk of asbestos exposure for all those in Manhattan in the days after 9/11.

 Who Is At Risk?

 Anyone in lower Manhattan at the time of the Twin Towers collapsing was at risk of asbestos exposure.
 The groups of people in this are consisted of first responders, survivors and residents.

 First Responders and Survivors

 First responders are the heroes who were active in the rescue effort following the collapse of the twin towers.
 These people include firefighters, emergency workers, police and even some private citizens.

 Of course, the majority of first responders and survivors were completely unaware of the danger they faced by breathing in the toxins that were released in the wake of the collapse.
 Most first responders and survivors had no respiratory protection.